astoff/digestif/README.md

 License
 -------

-The software itself (everything outside `digestif-data/`) is under the MIT license.
+The software itself (everything outside the `digestif-data` folder) is under the MIT license.

 Some of the files in the `digestif-data` folder are extracted or